Aetherinox/csf-firewall/README.md

 <br />

 ## Enable CSF Firewall Web UI
-ConfigServer Security & Firewall (CSS) is an iptables based firewall for Linux systems.
-In our previous tutorial read installation tutorial of CSF on Linux system.
-CSF also provides in-built web UI for the managing firewall from the web interface.
-In this tutorial, you will find how to enable CSF Firewall Web UI on your system.
+ConfigServer Firewall offers a WebUI for the managing firewall from the web interface.
+This section explains how to install the WebUI.

 <br />